bytesapart/hungergames/README.md

 Device: You mobile device, whether it is "iOS" or "Android".
 Any other value will lead to an error <br>
 Refresh: The time before a "Refresh" is done to check slots.
 If not provided, defaults to 1.
 Can even be a floating point value, such as 0.25. <br>
+Browser: The browser you want to use.
+Either "Chrome" or "Firefox".
+Defaults to Chrome.<br>
+OTP: Either to manually enter the OTP or to automate it.
+Values are "Auto" or "Manual" Defaults to "Auto". <br>

 Another way to automate without the automated logging-in and out is: https://chrome.google.com/webstore/detail/cowin-bot/ipdhilmkmmbfeilncgchfdabkpnhbeog